Lemnian language: Lemnos Stele

 The stele, also known as the stele of Kaminia, was found built into a church wall in Kaminia and is now at the National Archaeological Museum of Athens.
 The 6th century date is based on the fact that in 510 BC the Athenian Miltiades invaded Lemnos and hellenized it.
-The stele bears a low-relief bust of a male soldier and is inscribed in an alphabet similar to the western ("Chalcidian") Greek alphabet.
+The stele bears a low-relief bust of a male soldier and is inscribed in an archaic Greek alphabet whose origin is debated (see Writing system).
 The inscription is in Boustrophedon style, and has been transliterated but had not been successfully translated until serious linguistic analysis based on comparisons with Etruscan, combined with breakthroughs in Etruscan's own translation started to yield fruit.

 The inscription consists of 198 characters forming 33 to 40 words, word separation sometimes indicated with one to three dots.
 The text on the front consists of three parts, two written vertically (1; 6-7) and one horizontally (2-5).
 Comprehensible is the phrase sivai avis šialχvis ('lived forty' years, B.3), reminiscent of Etruscan maχs śealχis-c ('and forty-five years'), seeming to refer to the person to whom this funerary monument was dedicated, holaiesi φokiašiale ('to Holaie Phokiaš' B.1), who appeared to have been an official called maras at some point marasm avis aomai ('and was a maras one year'B3), compare Etruscan -m "and" (postposition), and maru.
 Oddly, this text also contains a word naφoθ that seems to be connected to Etruscan nefts "nephew/uncle"; but this is may be borrowing from Latin nepot-, suggesting that the speakers of this language migrated at some point from the Italic peninsula (or independently borrowed this Indo-European word from somewhere else).
-Kloekhorst, on the other hand, suggested in 2021 that it is more likely to have been borrowed from the Phrygian nevot-, with the same meaning, which would instead suggest that the speakers of this language would have migrated from Anatolia.
-However, the origin of the Phrygian language is itself a matter of debate.
-Some linguists hypothesize that it is of Balkan rather than Anatolian origin, and a connection between Etruscan and Anatolian languages was rejected by Simon in 2021.
-Simon finds no substantial evidence supporting the theory of Anatolian loanwords in Etruscan, a clear rejection that erodes the linguistic foundation for non-autochthonous origins.
+Alwin Kloekhorst (2022) suggested instead that naφoθ is more likely to have been borrowed from Phrygian nevot-, with the same meaning, which would point toward an Anatolian origin for the speakers of Lemnian.
+This interpretation is weakened by two considerations.
+First, the origin of the Phrygian language is itself debated: several linguists consider it Balkan rather than Anatolian in origin, which would undercut the Anatolian implication of Kloekhorst's argument.
+Second, and more broadly, Zsolt Simon (2021) collected and assessed forty-four proposed Anatolian loanwords in Etruscan, concluding that the overwhelming majority are philologically untenable.
+Nine cases remain formally possible, but six of these are semantically problematic and consist mostly of particles and pronouns, forms short enough that coincidence cannot be excluded.
+Simon takes this as sufficient to set aside the theory of Anatolian loanwords in Etruscan, and with it the only potentially decisive argument for an Anatolian origin of the language.

-G. Kleinschmidt in 1893 proposed such translation of expression haralio eptesio - king έπιτιδημι.
-It is a high probability that here king/tyrant of Athens Hippias was mentioned.
-Tyrand Hippias died in Lemnos in 490 BC.
+G. Kleinschmidt in 1893 proposed a translation of the expression haralio eptesio - king έπιτιδημ, presumably referring to the king/tyrant of Athens Hippias, who died in Lemnos in 490 BC.